matrix-hacks/matrix-puppet-signal/README.md

 ### I get an "M_UNKNOWN_TOKEN" error
 Your access token from your matrix account is not working anymore.
 Replace it with a new one in your config.json

+### `npm run link` complains about missing library (libzkgroup.so) even though it is there
+Follow the "extra step if you are using ARM or any other architecture not supported by signal-desktop" from above, you need to compile the library for your architecture.

+### I want to use the bridge with the official docker-ansible-deploy
+See here for an unofficial guide: https://paste.sr.ht/~e-v/e34a498ecce0fa2b7f7d6d16c7adb01cf072d014 (thanks @edgar.vincent)